This is the featured image of the Making Big Room House - The Complete Guide To Kick And Bass Creation blog article.

 Big Room - Lead - Reverb

-The dry/wet and size of the Dimension Expander should be set to around 9 o’clock and 12 o’clock, respectively.
-This effect will add a short decay after the sound, providing a much larger sense space.
+The dry/wet and size of the Dimension Expander should be set to around 9 o'clock and 12 o'clock, respectively.
+This effect will add a short decay after the sound, providing a much larger sense of space.

 Big Room - Lead - Dimension Expander